Heavy-Tailed NGG Mixture Models: Application to heavy-tailed brain data

 \subsection{Marginal brainwave analysis}

 Figure~\ref{fig:margins} shows the marginal density estimates of alpha and beta power pooling all subjects for each stimulus that were obtained using the proposed stable process scale mixture model from Section~\ref{mixture}.
-Specifically, the fits from Figure~\ref{fig:margins} were obtained using the specification in \eqref{erlang2} along with an uninformative Gamma prior and an Erlang kernel.
+Specifically, the fits from Figure~\ref{fig:margins} were obtained using the specification in \eqref{erlang2} along with an uninformative gamma prior and an Erlang kernel.
 To assess the quality of the obtained fits, we depict in Figure~\ref{fig:margins} q-q boxplots \citep{rodu2022} of random quantile residuals \citep{dunn1996}.

 \afterpage{ } The obtained q-q boxplots provide evidence that the stable process scale mixture adjusts well both the bulk and the right tail of the data.
-We have also compared the fitted stable process scale mixture model against the DP shape mixtures in \eqref{pymixtures2} with a Pareto kernel and a Gamma centering distribution.
+We have also compared the fitted stable process scale mixture model against the DP shape mixtures in \eqref{pymixtures2} with a Pareto kernel and a gamma centering distribution.
 In line with the findings from the univariate scenario of the simulation study in Section~\ref{mc}, we again found evidence in favor of a far more sensible behavior of the stable process scale mixture in comparison with the shape mixture of heavy-tailed kernels.

-The comparison of the q-q boxplots in Figure~\ref{fig:margins}---for the stable process scale mixture---against those available from the supporting information (Section~4)---for the DP shape mixture of Pareto kernels---clearly indicates a better performance of the former over the latter over both the left and right tails.
+The comparison of the q-q boxplots in Figure~\ref{fig:margins}---for the stable process scale mixture---against those available from the supplementary material (Section~5)---for the DP shape mixture of Pareto kernels---clearly indicates a better performance of the former over the latter over both the left and right tails.